 This project explores the extent to which devotion to northern early English saints (pre 1200) persists in late medieval England, and investigates the implications of such devotions for regional and national culture.
 It will publish its output in the form of a monograph and an edited collection of essays, and will also create a database mapping northern shrines and cults extant in the late middle ages.
-The project comprises a project leader, Professor Denis Renevey, a research associate, Dr Christiania Whitehead, and a doctoral student, whose position is now advertised.
+The project comprises a project leader, Professor Denis Renevey, a research associate, Dr Christiania Whitehead, and a doctoral student, Hazel Blair.

 The role of religion in shaping the boundaries and character of local and national communities remains vitally important in many parts of the world today.
 In the Middle Ages this was often carried out via devotion toward a local holy man or woman who was used to embody the homogeneity and best interests of the region in question.
 The late Middle Ages in England witnessed an upsurge of interest in the lives of the holy men and women of the Anglo-Saxon era (Cuthbert, John of Beverley, Hilda, Aebbe etc.), together with 12th-century holy English bishops, abbots and hermits (William of York, Robert of Newminster, Godric of Finchale etc.), themselves often modelled on pre-conquest examples.
 Initially composed in Latin, the ‘lives’ of these early English holy men and women were translated into Anglo-Norman and Middle English and added to vernacular legendaries (collections of lives of the Christian saints) from the late 13th century onwards.
 In addition, from the early 14th century, they were deliberately and selectively gathered together to form a new kind of Latin legendary: one wholly dedicated to showcasing English holy lives.